RishabhRD/statdb/doc/design/buffer-pool-manager.md

 1. acquire page
 2. release page

-This is assumed that acquire page and release page would **NOT** be called from different threads.
+This is assumed that acquire page and release page would only be called from a **SINGLE THREAD**.

 ## Kinds of Pages